 When Scott became a werewolf, Stiles thought his secret was going to come out, that he wouldn’t have to hide anymore and that he’d have someone to run with again, even if it wasn’t his mom.
 Yet, Scott didn’t even notice, neither did Derek or Peter Hale, and so he’s stayed alone, pretending to be the human while the wolves ran in the middle of the night as he sat inside researching.

-So Stiles continues to mask the fact his senses are just as sharp as Scott’s new ones, even if his body, for some reason, isn’t as built to play lacrosse.
+Even now, Stiles continues to mask the fact his senses are just as preternatural as Scott’s new ones, even if his body, for some reason, isn’t as built to play lacrosse.
 Which is frankly unfair, Stiles has been a shifter his entire life and it’s never affected how well he could catch a ball.

 Mostly though, he just learns to act startled when Derek appears in his room.
-The first time it happened, yeah, he was legitimately surprised, but after that he’s taken special interest in scenting his room as he steps inside, and today is no different.
+The first time it happened, yeah, he was legitimately surprised, but after that he’s taken special interest to sniffing his room as he steps inside, and today is no different.

 Stiles winces as Derek shoves him up against a wall for the umpteenth time.
 He raises an eyebrow when he looks up to see not the usual look of anger or irritation, just Derek giving him a considering look like he's trying to figure something out.